adrianhhong/weather-forecast-app/README.md

 2. Create a file called `.env.local` and populate your weatherapi key `REACT_APP_WEATHER_API_KEY="your key goes here"`.
 3. Run `npm run start` to build the app in the local browser.
 4. Head to `http://localhost:3000` to view the application.

+### Application

+1. Search a location and pick one.
+2. See the current weather and weather for the next 2 days.

 ## Testing